jadijadi/lpic1book/content/1031_work_on_the_command_line.md

 64 bytes from 4.2.2.4: icmp_seq=1 ttl=50 time=160 ms
 ```

-> Thats why when you want to say "run this_program in this directory" you issue "./this_program".
+> That's why when you want to say "run this_program in this directory" you issue "./this_program".
 You are exclusively telling bash where the file is.
 In Linux, the current directory (.) is not part of the PATH by default.

 ## Command history